null

 4. Install Speaker Tweakers to improve car audio by preventing speaker back waves from bouncing directly back into your door speakers.

-If the metal in your door is vibrating, dampening it will allow your aftermarket speakers to be what they were made to be!
-A quick solution is to place Damplifier Pro™, the best sound deadener on the market, over the area where the speaker hole is (covering it), and then use a utility blade to cut a hole for your speaker.
+Use Damplifier Pro™ to deaden the vibrations of the inner sheet metal.
+A quick solution is to place Damplifier Pro™ over the area where the speaker hole is (covering it), and then using a utility blade to cut a hole for your speaker.
 By completely encasing your speaker with high-end sound deadener, you're attacking the root of your car audio problem as efficiently as possible.
-Depending on the strength of the vibrations, you'll also need add some Damplifier Pro to the outer door skin and to remaining parts of the inner skin.

-Couple this method with Speaker Tweakers to keep the audio focused towards you and help stop speaker back waves from distorting the speakers in your car doors.
-We think of The Speaker Cradle as Steve Meade's signature deadener move.
+Couple all this with Speaker Tweakers to keep the audio focused towards you and help stop speaker back waves from distorting the speakers in your car doors.
+We call this, "The Speaker Cradle" as Steve Meade's signature deadener move.
 You'll see it in a ton of his videos.
 Another option is to add speaker box insulation, which we wrote an article on if you're interested.

 Steve Meade Cutting a Speaker Hole in Damplifier Pro